pandas-dev/pandas/doc/source/user_guide/groupby.rst

 More on the ``sum`` function and aggregation later.

-Grouping DataFrame with Index Levels and Columns
+Grouping DataFrame with Index levels and columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A DataFrame may be grouped by a combination of columns and index levels by
 specifying the column names as strings and the index levels as ``pd.Grouper``